 Listen for strategy

 The absolute business fundamentals.
-What services are you providing for your customers?
-What do people pay you for?
+What services are you providing and for who?
+What do people use you for/pay you for?
 And why?
 What’s the true value?

-Talking to a range of customers about how, why and where they use you can help you get your offer and positioning straight.
+Talking to a range of your customers/stakeholders about how, why and where they use you can help you get your offer and positioning straight.